 For over 80 years, the NAACP Loudoun Branch continues to be the catalyst towards building a better future by investing in the youth of Loudoun County.

-Recipient(s) will receive $1,000 to aid in funding their post high school aspirations.
+Recipient(s) will receive up to $1,000 to aid in funding their post-high school aspirations.